plotly/plotly.github.io/_posts/financial/2017-03-08-Candlestick-Chart.md

 ---
 layout: tutorial-single_layout
-title: Candlestick Charts in Plotly 2.0
+title: Candlestick Charts in Chart Studio
 subtitle: Create a Candlestick Chart of financial data.
 permalink: /make-a-candlestick/
 imageurl: ../static/images/make-a-candlestick/candlestick-thimb.PNG
 state: active
 tags: financial
 order: 3
-meta_description: A tutorial on how to make a candlestick chart in Plotly 2.0.
+meta_description: A tutorial on how to make a candlestick chart in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to make a candlestick chart in Plotly 2.0
+actioncall: How to make a candlestick chart in Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:309

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/candlestick-charts/) or [R](https://plot.ly/r/candlestick-charts/).